AlgoMaster Logo

 Understanding the Problem

 We need to count every contiguous subarray whose elements sum to a multiple of k.
-A sum is "divisible by k" when sum % k == 0, which includes negative sums like -5 being divisible by 5.
+A sum is divisible by k when sum % k == 0, which includes negative sums like -5 being divisible by 5.

-The key observation is that this is a prefix sum problem in disguise.
-If two prefix sums have the same remainder when divided by k, then the subarray between those two positions has a sum divisible by k.
-Why?
-Because if prefix[j] % k == prefix[i] % k, then (prefix[j] - prefix[i]) % k == 0, and prefix[j] - prefix[i] is exactly the sum of the subarray from index i+1 to j.
+That alternative comes from prefix sums.
+If two prefix sums leave the same remainder when divided by k, the subarray between those two positions has a sum divisible by k.
+If prefix[j] % k == prefix[i] % k, then (prefix[j] - prefix[i]) % k == 0, and prefix[j] - prefix[i] is the sum of the subarray from index i+1 to j.

 Key Constraints:

-• nums[i] ranges from -10^4 to 10^4 → Negative values mean we need to handle negative remainders carefully.
-In most languages, -7 % 5 gives -2, not 3.
+• nums[i] ranges from -10^4 to 10^4 → negative values force us to handle negative remainders.
+In Java, C++, Go, C#, and JavaScript, -7 % 5 gives -2, not 3.

-• k >= 2 → We never divide by zero or one, which simplifies things.
+• k >= 2 → no division by zero or one.

 Approach 1: Brute Force